aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

     },
 ```

-The metric files consist of Vexflow-specific metrics for the font, such as stem lengths, positioning and scaling information, point-size overrides, etc. Metric files are more free form, since they're used differently by different elements, however there are some conventions.
+The **metrics files** consist of Vexflow-specific metrics for the font, such as stem lengths, positioning and scaling information, point-size overrides, etc. Metrics files are more free form, since they're used differently by different elements, however there are some conventions.
 Here's an example:

 ```javascript
 glyphs: {